-When a party divorces, often times a spouse will desire to be restored to their former name they had prior to their marriage.
+When a party divorces, often times a spouse will desire returning to your maiden name afterwards.

 Cynthia H. Clark & Associates, LLC is an Annapolis-based family law firm serving clients throughout the state of Maryland.
 If you and your spouse are considering a divorce, please contact our firm to reserve a consultation time at our office.